Mechanical Engineering

 ENGR 321 Fluid Mechanics3 Credits

-Covers fluid properties, laws of fluid statics and fluid dynamics, measurement of flow, viscous flow, laminar and turbulent flow, flow in ducts, forces due to fluid motion, and fluid machinery.
+Introduction to fluid mechanics.
+Develops an understanding of fluid statics and fluid dynamics, pressure and flow measurements, laminar and turbulent flow analyses, flow in pipes and ducts, the forces due to fluid motion, and fluid machinery.

 Terms Typically Offered: Fall.